 Yes!
 That’s true.
-No one really knows about the PMP certification passing score.
+No one really knows about the passing score for the PMP certification exam.

-For a long time, PMI has kept the passing criterion of PMP certification under wraps.
+For a very long time, PMI has kept the passing criterion of credential exams under wraps.
 They have given out little information.
-There are several opinions, many inferences, plentiful rumors and some lies regarding the test passing criteria.
-But no one, except for PMI, knows what the PMP passing score is.
+There are several opinions, many inferences, plentiful rumors and some lies regarding the PMP test passing criteria.
+But no one, except for PMI, knows what the PMP passing criterion is.

-These are historical facts.
-Facts I and II have very little value today.
-In the Internet chatter, you might find people claiming 61% (60.6%) to be the passing score.
-But this is just a popular opinion.
-Let us talk about Fact III and look at how the Exam is scored now.
+In the Internet chatter, you might find people claiming 61% (or 62%) to be the passing score.
+But this is just a popular opinion – it has little relevance.

 Popular opinion is the greatest lie in the world.